Translate to Your Language

 Marina Training, Marine Apprenticeships, & Short Courses Training by British Marine

-The British Marine Federation (BMF) represents a wide range of businesses in the leisure, superyacht and small commercial marine industry.
+The British Marine (formerly British Marine Federation or BMF) represents a wide range of businesses in the leisure, superyacht and small commercial marine industry.
 The 1400+ membership base is diverse and represents the UK marine supply chain.
 Examples include major world players in superyacht sector, chandlers, leading suppliers of equipment for yachts and motorboats, boatbuilders, marine consultants, boat cleaning services, brokers, flag makers, Sail Training and operators of marinas both coastal and inland.

 British Marine Short Courses

 - Welcome Afloat (1 day): This training course gives participants today's core customer service skills - reflecting the latest techniques and best practice.

 - BMET Electrical (2 days): A practical which provides the skills needed for installation and maintenance of electrics on boats, leading to an industry recognized qualification.
 The course is aimed at individuals with at least one year’s experience in boat electrics.